-SAP Cloud Platform Integration – Products, Pricing and Stock – S/4HANA Cloud and Salesforce integration
+SAP Integration Suite – Products, Pricing and Stock – S/4HANA Cloud and Salesforce integration

 Compared to my previous post on the workflow and the Integration capabilities of the SAP Cloud Platform Integration, I am going to focus this time solely on the SAP Cloud Platform Integration and the existing Integration Flows available in the SAP Business Hub API.